 Bottom Line

-In Fort Worth, TX there are plenty of great places to choose from!
-Ultimately, it all depends on your personal taste, but it’s hard to go wrong with this booming city.
+In the city of Fort Worth, TX there are plenty of great neighborhoods to choose from!
+Ultimately, it all depends on your taste, but it’s hard to go wrong with this booming city.